The Editing Interface

 By clicking the 'Edit' tab you can access the editor for the current node:

-- The fields present will vary from content type to content type; in this example a 'Basic page' is shown, which includes a title, body, and file attachment fields.
+- The fields present will vary depending on the content type that was used to create the node you are working with; in this example a 'Basic page' is shown, which includes a title, body, and file attachment fields.

 - The 'Menu settings' are used to provide a menu item to the node in the site navigation.
 See Edit Your Menus for additional information about working with menus.